Shenyang J-35: Deployment

 On 3 September 2025, the J-35 and J-35A were shown as part of the PLA Navy and PLAAF arsenal during the V-Day parade in Beijing, as was reported by the Chinese state media China Daily.
 A number of J-35 and J-35A took part: several arrowhead-shaped groups of five planes flew by, each containing a J-35 and a J-35A (in addition to a J-20, a J-20A, and a J-20S).

-On 22 September 2025, the PLAN Navy announced that the Shenyang J-35 had been certified for catapult launch and recovery (CATOBAR) operation using the electromagnetic catapult onboard the Fujian aircraft carrier.
+On 22 September 2025, the PLA Navy announced that the Shenyang J-35 had been certified for catapult launch and recovery (CATOBAR) operation using the electromagnetic catapult onboard the Fujian aircraft carrier.

 Export

 Pakistan

 In January 2024, Pakistan Air Force (PAF) chief Zaheer Sidhu announced Pakistan's intention to buy FC-31 aircraft, and preparations were made for the acquisition.
 In December 2024, Pakistani media reported that the PAF approved the purchase of 40 aircraft.

 On 4 June 2025, a Pakistani official told Janes Information Services that pilots had begun training in China for the induction of FC-31 aircraft.
-Pakistan was reportedly considering acquiring 3- aircraft or possibly more with PL-17 missiles.
-On 6 June 2025, Pakistan's government officially announced the country's plan to acquire the J-35A, with the delivery expected in two years.
-The sale would make Pakistan the first export customer of the aircraft type.
+Pakistan was reportedly considering acquiring 3 aircraft or possibly more with PL-17 missiles.
+On 6 June 2025, Pakistan's government officially announced the country's plan to acquire the J-35A, with the delivery expected within two years.
+However, in late June 2025, Pakistan's Defense Minister Khawaja Asif in an interview with Arab News when asked about the J-35 sales dismissed such reports as "speculative".

-However, in late June 2025, Pakistan's Defense Minister Khawaja Asif denied reports that China would supply J-35A fifth-generation stealth fighter jets to the Pakistan Air Force by 2026, stating in an interview with Arab News that “it's only in the media” and beneficial mainly for Chinese defense sales.
-The reports, which had been widely circulated, suggested that China was expediting the transfer in response to heightened India–Pakistan tensions following the 22 April Pahalgam attack and the subsequent four-day-long 2025 India-Pakistan conflict.
-Asif’s remarks dismissed these claims as speculative.
+On 1 May 2026, the export variant of the Shenyang J-35A, designated J-35AE, was publicly unveiled.
+The J-35AE is based on the air force variant J-35A, rather than the naval J-35.
+As of May 2026, Pakistan is planning the acquisition of up to 40 of these fighters, with the option to buy an additional 30 more aircraft.
+This would make it the first export customer of the J-35A.

 Russia

 In July 2025, Izvestia consulted an analyst and reported that following the decision to decommission Russian aircraft carrier Admiral Kuznetsov, the Russian Navy might be looking at procuring J-35s to be used on a potential future aircraft carrier design.
 According to the analyst consulted, the J-35 would be pitted against a proposed navalized variant of the Sukhoi Su-75.
-The analyst that spoke to Izvestia also reported that the Russian Navy might be interested in procuring a carrier-based AWACS from China for the future carrier.
+The analyst that spoke to Izvestia also reported that the Russian Navy might be interested in procuring a carrier-based AEW&C from China for the future carrier, such as the Xi'an KJ-600.